 When putting together group training programs for kids - fun is the name of the game.

 Kids can be a challenging group to work with.
-It seems like you have to tow a tough line between keeping discipline on the fitness floor and making your exercise program fun.
+As a Youth Sports Coach or Exercise Specialist it seems like you have to tow a tough line between keeping discipline on the fitness floor and making your exercise program fun.

 Create an hour of games that incorporate fun and fitness such as freeze tag, relay competitions, and challenging obstacle courses.

 Leave the dumbbells on the rack and get creative on a basketball court or in a group training studio and play a hardy game of freeze tag.

 - No standing if you are not frozen!
 Everyone must be walking or jogging at all times!